maxhbr/LDBcollector/md/Beerware.md

     Software überführen. (source:
     [ifrOSS](https://ifross.github.io/ifrOSS/Lizenzcenter "ifrOSS"))

--   **↓** Rating is: Lead (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   **↓** Google Classification is CANNOT\_BE\_USED "The Beerware
-    license has similar issues to the WTFPL on account of its vague grant of rights and likewise cannot be used at Google, nor can Beerware-licensed projects be patched by Googlers." (source: [Google OSS
-    Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))
+-   **↓**Google Classification is CANNOT\_BE\_USED "The Beerware license has similar issues to the WTFPL on account of its vague grant of rights and likewise cannot be used at Google, nor can Beerware-licensed projects be patched by Googlers." (source: [Google OSS Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))

+-   **↓**Rating is: Lead (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

 URLs
 ----